UK government accused of 'blackmail' to keep scandal-plagued Johnson in power | Politics

 Johnson is facing growing calls to step down over a series of scandals, including admitting he had attended a party at his Downing Street office at a time when Britain was under a strict COVID-19 lockdown.
 Some younger Conservative lawmakers have spearheaded attempts to unseat their leader and opposition leaders have demanded he resign.
 The heat was turned up in parliament on Wednesday when one of the party's longest-serving representatives told the prime minister in parliament "In the name of God, go."

-Johnson, 57, has vowed to fight on, saying he would lead the Conservative Party into the next election.
-He won a large majority in 2019.
+Johnson, who won a large majority in 2019, has vowed to fight on, saying he would lead the Conservative Party into the next election.
 But in another blow to his shaky standing, William Wragg, chair of the Public Administration and Constitutional Affairs Committee, accused the government of blackmail.

 "In recent days, a number of members of parliament have faced pressures and intimidation from members of the government because of their declared or assumed desire for a vote of confidence in the party leadership of the prime minister," Wragg said in a statement before a meeting of the committee.
 "Moreover, the reports of which I'm aware, would seem to constitute blackmail."